AKhafagi/CS-320/README.md

-This Repo holds all the CS 320 Assignments that I have done at San Diego Sate University During my Undergrade !!
+This Repo holds all the CS 320 Assignments that I have done at San Diego Sate University During my Undergrad !!